maxmantz/redux-oidc/README.md

 - `triggerAuthFlow(config, redirectTo)`: triggers the auth flow usually triggered by the middleware.
 Takes a `config` object and an optional URL to redirect to after authentication was successful.

 `config` objects are objects required to create the token manager instances (see Usage).

+##### Silent refresh
+The `oidc-token-manager` & this middleware (since v1.1.11-beta1) support the silent refresh of tokens without redirection.
+This has the advantage that a visible redirect does not happen & that the redux state does not get lost when the browser leaves your app.
+In order to enable this, simply configure the config object to allow silent renew, like this:

+        const tokenManagerConfig = {
+          //...
+          silen_renew: true,
+          silent_redirect_uri: '${window.location.protocol}//${window.location.hostname}:${window.location.port}/silentredirect.html'
+        }

+The caveat:
+You have to configure webpack/grund/gulp to output a separate html module besides index.html to contain the token callback page.
+The configuration for this exceeds the scope of this documentation.
+If you use the [react-boilerplate](https://github.com/mxstbr/react-boilerplate) there is an example on how to create such a configuration in webpack.

 ###Tests